JacquesLucke/animation_nodes_manual/docs/user_guide/getting_started/interface.rst

 Create Invoke Node
 ^^^^^^^^^^^^^^^^^^

-This is only available if the node has  is a *Loop Input Node*.
+This is only available if the node is a *Loop Input Node*.
 It creates an *Invoke Node* pointing to the selected loop:

 .. image:: gifs/w_shortcut_invoke.gif

 E
-=
+-

 Upon pressing **E** while selecting a node, a pi menu will appear that include three operators that allows selecting relatives of the selected node, those operators include: